Domestic & family violence moving house support

 While some states have started the legislative process to provide specific funding for specialist removalist services, such as the Queensland Government’s financial assistance for victims of crime, many states and territories currently rely on dedicated DVF services to help individuals coordinate the funding and support services they need to help victims move.

-Hearts Of Purple in Queensland are a charity organisation run specifically to aid women and children in high risk situations to escape in order to prevent serious consequences.
+Hearts Of Purple in Queensland are a charity organisation run specifically to aid women, children and men in high risk situations to escape in order to prevent serious consequences.
 They offer ‘packages’ that are considered and approved by their board which can include:

-“Relocation / Removalist / Storage – when fleeing the home environment due to violence, personal items and furnishings may be left behind.
+“Relocation assistance / Removalist – when fleeing the home environment due to violence, personal items and furnishings may be left behind.
 In some cases, we will have a removalist come in and pack up the victims' belongings, or if this is not possible due to violence, we will request for donations of furniture to ensure the family is relocated to another dwelling giving the victims time and resources to start a new life.”

 Each state and territory have coordinated services specific to the needs of their community, whether they be government or not-for-profit, you can connect with these services if you need support or help, and they will tailor the support to your specific needs.

 We have compiled a master list of support organisations in each state and territory, engaging with them will help them determine how they can help your individual needs or help you coordinate with other services if required.

 Muval has a vast network of vetted removalists at our fingertips, but importantly we are sensitive to the needs of those who need to flee a situation that is volatile or coercive.
 Our policy is discretion and respect and we have implemented a number of processes that we can enact in sensitive situations.
 These include: